The dynamical impact of cosmic rays in the Rhea magnetohydrodynamics simulations: Discussion

 Our galaxies do not exhibit strong outflows.
-Even with the inclusion of CRs we get global outflow rates of $0.1-1 \ \rm M_\odot\;\mathrm{yr}^{-1}$, and mass loading factors of around $0.2$.
-Observational studies of star forming galaxies have seen that for a fixed SFR the outflow rate decreases with increasing stellar mass, so that higher mass galaxies are less effective at launching outflows due to their deeper gravitational potentials \citep{cicone_2016,JacobEtAl2018,Girichidis2024}.
-Indeed, estimations of the outflow rate in the Milky Way by \cite{Fox_2019} using UV absorption in High Velocity Clouds (HVCs) yield an outflow rate of $\rm \dot{M}_{out}=0.16\pm 0.1 \ \rm M_\odot\;\mathrm{yr}^{-1}$, and a mass loading factor of $\eta=0.10\pm0.06$.
-HVCs are clouds with velocities (relative to the Local Standard of Rest) of $v>90\;\mathrm{km}\;\mathrm{s}^{-1}$, meaning that they are traveling too fast to be co-rotating with the galactic disk and therefore must represent inflows or outflows.
-Identical analysis of inflowing HVCs seem to actually imply that the Milky Way is in an inflow-dominated phase.
-Observations of other star forming galaxies of comparable SFRs and stellar masses to the Milky Way have yielded similarly low outflow rates and mass loading factors \citep[e.g.][]{Roberts_Borsani_2020}.
-The outflow rates we find in our simulations are consistent with these observed values, although a caveat is needed since the way outflow rates are calculated in observations versus simulations differs fundamentally.
+Even with the inclusion of CRs, we get global outflow rates of $0.1-1 \ \rm M_\odot\;\mathrm{yr}^{-1}$ and mass-loading factors of around $0.2$.
+Observational studies of star-forming galaxies have seen that for a fixed SFR, the outflow rate decreases with increasing stellar mass, so that higher mass galaxies are less effective at launching outflows due to their deeper gravitational potentials \citep{cicone_2016,JacobEtAl2018,Girichidis2024}.
+Indeed, estimations of the outflow rate in the Milky Way by \cite{Fox_2019} using UV absorption in high-velocity clouds (HVCs) yield an outflow rate of $\rm \dot{M}_{out}=0.16\pm 0.1 \ \rm M_\odot\;\mathrm{yr}^{-1}$ and a mass-loading factor of $\eta=0.10\pm0.06$.
+HVCs are clouds with velocities (relative to the local standard of rest) of $v>90\;\mathrm{km}\;\mathrm{s}^{-1}$, meaning that they are traveling too fast to be corotating with the galactic disk; therefore, they must represent inflows or outflows.
+Identical analyses of inflowing HVCs seem to actually imply that the Milky Way is in an inflow-dominated phase.
+Observations of other star-forming galaxies of comparable SFRs and stellar masses to the Milky Way have yielded similarly low outflow rates and mass-loading factors \citep[e.g.,][]{Roberts_Borsani_2020}.
+The outflow rates we find in our \karin{CR-}simulations are consistent with these observed values, although a caveat is needed since the way outflow rates are calculated in observations versus simulations differs fundamentally.
 Observational values provide instantaneous measures and may not represent typical outflow rates.
 Additionally, the nature of CR-driven outflows makes them inherently difficult to observe, as we expect a steady, slow lifting of gas at all radii.
-Outflowing low velocity gas is unobservable in UV absorption due to blending with ISM foreground absorption.
+Outflowing low-velocity gas is unobservable in UV absorption due to blending with ISM foreground absorption.
 Furthermore, the degree of clumping in the gas has a significant impact on the derived outflow rate and mass loading \citep[see discussion in][]{MartinEtAl2013}.
 Consequently, comparisons with outflow rates derived from HVCs should be approached with caution.